Kemayoran railway station: History

 The station is located on the former BOSM line north of Pasar Senen station, at the eastern end of the Weltevreden region.
 This station is named after the name of the surrounding residential area, established in the early 20th century.
 The station and track were taken over by Maatschappij tot Exploitatie van Staatsspoorwegen in 1898.

 Since being taken over by SS, Kemayoran station was later developed by SS.
 In 1902, a shortcut path from Kemayoran to Ancol was built, used to accelerate the flow of goods shipments to Tanjung Priuk.
 With the operation of the electric locomotive and electric train (KRL) on the Batavia-Buitenzorg line in 1925, SS then planned the construction of a double track in almost all Jakarta crossings since 1926.
 As a first step, the first double track on the Batavia line was between Kemayoran – Batavia and Sawah Besar – Weltevreden.
 In fact, the reshuffle was also carried out on the route to Tanjung Priok after the inauguration of the new station in 1925.
 According to Reitsma (1920), the road plot between Rajawali–Kemayoran is the quadruple-track railway in Indonesia.

 Building and layout

 This station has four railway lines.
 The north emplacement is a quadruple-track, while the south emplacement is a double track.
 Line 1 is a straight track heading towards Pasar Senen–Jatinegara, line 2 is a straight track towards Rajawali–Kampung Bandan, line 3 is a straight track from Tanjung Priuk–Ancol, and line 4 is a straight track towards Ancol–Tanjung Priuk.

 Services

-Starting 8 June 2019, all local train trips serving the Jakarta-Cikampek-Purwakarta pp route (Cilamaya Ekspres, Walahar Ekspres, and Jatiluhur/Lokal CKP) don't stop at this station.
+Starting 8 June 2019, all local train trips serving the Jakarta-Cikampek-Purwakarta pp route (Cilamaya Ekspres, Walahar Ekspres, and Jatiluhur/Lokal CKP) no longer stop at this station.
 Automatically, since then this station has only served KRL Commuterline trips.

 The following is a list of train services at the Kemayoran Station.